mmfausnaugh/tica/README.md

 ## To Do

-1. Check install and that it runs.
-2. Need some method for time dependent twodbias corrections (as of April 2021)
+1. Need some method for time dependent twodbias corrections (as of April 2021)
-3. Configuration control, for example, when modifying goodPRF parameters in wcs_step2.
+2. Configuration control, for example, when modifying goodPRF parameters in wcs_step2.